 Teachers may give homework, in grades K through 5.
-Homework is not required every night but we encourage parents to set aside time each day for homework or reading for enjoyment, if there are no school assignments.
+We encourage parents to set aside time each day for homework or reading for enjoyment, if there are no school assignments.
 If possible, you should set up a place in your home for this to take place.
 It should be away from distractions such as television or younger siblings play areas.
 An ideal place would be the kitchen table where parents can provide encouragement and help when needed.